josexy/mitmproxy-go/README.md

 # mitmproxy-go

-An easy-use and flexible Man-In-The-Middle (MITM) proxy library for Go that enables transparent interception and inspection of HTTP, HTTPS, HTTP/2, and WebSocket traffic.
+An easy-to-use and flexible MITM proxy library for Go that can intercept and inspect HTTP, HTTPS, HTTP/2, h2c, WebSocket, and WSS traffic.

 ## Features

-- **Multiple Protocol Support**
-  - HTTP/1.1 and HTTP/2 (including h2c - HTTP/2 over cleartext)
+- HTTP/1.1, HTTP/2, and h2c support
-  - HTTPS with transparent TLS interception
+- HTTPS interception with custom CA certificates
-  - WebSocket and secure WebSocket (WSS)
+- WebSocket and secure WebSocket interception

-- **Dual Proxy Modes**
-  - HTTP/HTTPS proxy mode
-  - SOCKS5 proxy mode
+- HTTP proxy mode and SOCKS5 proxy mode

-- **Flexible Configuration**
+- HTTP interceptor chaining
+- Host include/exclude filtering with wildcard matching
 - Upstream proxy support
-  - Custom CA certificates
-  - Configurable TLS verification
-  - HTTP/2 can be disabled if needed
+- Optional custom root CAs and client certificates for mTLS
+- Request metadata for TLS, timing, and connection details

 ## Installation